-Reviewed by GREG KING Documentary Directors: Iain Forsyth and Jane Pollard.
-20,000 Days On Earth documents a fictitious day in the life of one Nick Cave, of Australia’s most iconic creative artists and one of the darlings of the alternative rock scene for over three decades.
-Directors Iain Forsyth and Jane Pollard take an unusual… Continue Reading »
+Reviewed by GREG KING Documentary Directors: Iain Forsyth and Jane Pollard.20,000 Days On Earth documents a fictitious day in the life of one Nick Cave, of Australia's most iconic creative artists and one of the darlings of the alternative rock scene for over three decades.
+Directors Iain Forsyth and Jane Pollard take an unusual approach with this informative and entertaining look at singer Nick Cave and his …

 HAPPY CHRISTMAS – interview with director Joe Swanberg

-by GREG KING Happy Christmas is the latest film from independent filmmaker Joe Swanberg, one of the darlings of the “mumblecore” movement, whose films often centre around real-life, believable characters and situations.
+by GREG KINGHappy Christmas is the latest film from independent filmmaker Joe Swanberg, one of the darlings of the "mumblecore" movement, whose films often centre around real-life, believable characters and situations.
 His films provide some insights into human nature and are truthful and at times painful.
-His films are often minimalist in style and… Continue Reading »
+His films are often minimalist in style and structure, have an improvised look and feel, and much of the …

 PREDESTINATION – interview with Michael and Peter Spierig

-by GREG KING The opening night film at MIFF 2014 was Predestination, a mind-scratching sci-fi thriller that plays around with the conventions and paradoxes of time travel.
-It is based on a short story written by Robert Heinlein, and stars Ethan Hawke as a “temporal agent” on one final mission, and Sarah Snook in a… Continue Reading »
+by GREG KINGThe opening night film at MIFF 2014 was Predestination, a mind-scratching sci-fi thriller that plays around with the conventions and paradoxes of time travel.
+It is based on a short story written by Robert Heinlein, and stars Ethan Hawke as a "temporal agent" on one final mission, and Sarah Snook in a challenging role.
+To find out more about the film, Greg King spoke to the directors, twin filmmaker …

 THE ANIMAL CONDITION – interview with director Michael Dahlstrom

-by GREG KING The Animal Condition is a provocative and thought provoking new documentary exploring the murky ethics of animal farming.
-Featuring interviews with politicians, animal welfare activists, this documentary from filmmaker Michael Dahlstrom is objective and even-handed in its treatment of an issue that has moved from a fringe issue into the mainstream consciousness.… Continue Reading »
+by GREG KINGThe Animal Condition is a provocative and thought provoking new documentary exploring the murky ethics of animal farming.
+Featuring interviews with politicians, animal welfare activists, this documentary from filmmaker Michael Dahlstrom is objective and even-handed in its treatment of an issue that has moved from a fringe issue into the mainstream consciousness.For his Movies At Dusk program, …

 MELBOURNE INTERNATIONAL FILM FESTIVAL 2014 – interview with Thomas Caldwell, programmer of the NEXT GEN program